lancenacabuan/Shaliah/README.md

 between differing faith perspectives.

-Through this comprehensive study, we aim to contribute a nuanced understanding of how two divergent views of Christ–Trinitarianism and Unitarianism–each claim to be faithful to the biblical witness and the heritage of ancient Judaism, and why this issue remains highly significant.
+Through this comprehensive study, we aim to contribute a nuanced understanding of how two divergent views of Christ – Trinitarianism and Unitarianism – each claim to be faithful to the biblical witness and the heritage of ancient Judaism, and why this issue remains highly significant.
 In an age of increasing interfaith engagement and also re-examination of doctrinal foundations within Christianity, such an